HackBio-Genomics-One-B/Genomics-One-B/README.md

 ## STEP 4: POST-PROCESSING MAPPED READ

       Step 4.1: Merging BAM datasetsSelect Picard from the left side of the Galaxy page.
-      Click Merge SAM Files tool, Then import dataset obtained from Step 3 into the dataset collection.
+      Click Merge SAM Files tool
+      Then, import dataset obtained from Step 3 into the dataset collection.
       Input parameters as seen in the image below.
 Then executeStep 3